meilisearch/multimedia-commons-meilisearch-uploader/README.md

 ## Image Processing

 - **Supported Formats**: JPEG, PNG (detected by file extension)
-- **Advanced Monocolor Detection**: Grid-based pixel sampling with tolerance for compression artifacts (<1% variation threshold)
+- **Advanced Color Analysis**: Counts unique colors per image (minimum 40 colors to be considered rich content)
 - **Base64 Encoding**: All valid images are encoded to base64 for Meilisearch storage
 - **Pipeline Processing**: Images flow through the pipeline as discovered - no batching in memory
 - **Concurrent Downloads**: Multiple images processed simultaneously with semaphore-based rate limiting
 - **Adaptive Upload Strategy**: Large images that exceed batch size limits are sent in separate batches
+- **Batch Deletion Strategy**: Low-color images are queued and deleted in batches of 50 using Meilisearch's batch API
-- **Zero Data Loss**: No images are skipped due to size - all valid images are uploaded
+- **Zero Data Loss**: All images are processed - rich images uploaded, simple images deleted from index
 - **Graceful Error Handling**: Failed downloads/processing are logged and counted but don't stop the pipeline

 ## Dependencies